 Moving Forward with VDR – and CapLinked

 Your security-driven bot is nodding and smiling about your decision to use a virtual data room instead of Dropbox.
 The money-manager is also on board.
 Why?
-Because for a $29 monthly fee for multiple users, CapLinked’s VDR provides strong document management, 1T of storage, and state-of-the-art security to manage access and encryption.
+Because for a $29 monthly fee for multiple users, CapLinked’s Virtual Data Room provides strong document management, 1T of storage, and state-of-the-art security to manage access and encryption.
+You might be able to make it work, but using Dropbox for due diligence doesn’t make much sense with such a compelling alternative available.

 Start your free trial with CapLinked today.
 Have additional questions?
-Our team is ready to talk with you about your specific project needs.
+Our team is ready to talk with you about your specific project needs- whether you need a VDR for due diligence, capital raising, or anything your team can dream up.